Cook Like Czechs

 Easy Pork Chops with Gravy (in Oven)

-This recipe serves moist and tender pork chops in creamy onion gravy.
-An easy-to-whip-up recipe for a weeknight meal that will become a family favorite!
+This recipe delivers moist and tender pork chops in a creamy onion gravy.
+It's an easy-to-make dish perfect for a weeknight meal and is sure to become a family favorite!

 Servings: 4